 Any adult manufacture or cultivation of a drug.

-The disqualification of a police officer candidate for the following types of illegal drug use or possession will be considered in relationship to the overall background of that individual:
+The disqualification of an emergency dispatcher candidate for the following types of illegal drug use or possession will be considered in relationship to the overall background of that individual:

 Any illegal juvenile use or possession of a drug.